dtitus929/Capstone/README.md

 ## Setup Instructions

-The structure for this app includes a root Pipfile for remotely deploying the application as a back-end Flask server.
-The react-app folder contains a package.json file for setting up the front-end server.
+The structure for this app includes a root Pipfile for installing dependancies for the back-end Flask server.
+The react-app folder contains a package.json file for setting up dependancies the front-end server.

 #### Launching the Full Application Locally